ishswar/aws-s3Repo-usingBoto3/README.md

 # Introduction

-Using Python and Boto3 this project demonstrates how with create a set of Python
+Using Python and Boto3 this project demonstrates how with set of Python
 scripts we can manage a simple S3 storage repository that stores and manages files on a per-user basis.

 ## Main highlights